Dilwale Dulhania Le Jayenge: Influence

 Dilwale Dulhania Le Jayenge spawned many imitators of its story and style, especially throughout the 1990s.
 According to the Encyclopaedia of Hindi Cinema, it and a handful of other films and young directors started a trend for "designer" films.
 The authors said that these were "a carefully packaged and branded product in which every little visual and physical detail ... is of utmost importance".
 In Bollywood's Top 20: Superstars of Indian Cinema, Namrata Joshi said Dilwale Dulhania Le Jayenge "reinvented Bollywood romances so decisively that we can neatly divide them into two eras—before DDLJ and after DDLJ".

 Yash Raj Films was previously known for using locations outside India for item numbers in its films.
 Dilwale Dulhania Le Jayenge started the trend for films designed to appeal to the Indian diaspora, which have foreign locations as integral parts of the story.
 The characters are themselves diaspora and tend to be able to move with ease between India and the West.
-Some later films that followed this trend include Pardes (1997), Kabhi Khushi Kabhie Gham...
-(2001), Kal Ho Naa Ho (2003), Salaam Namaste (2005), Neal 'n' Nikki (2005) and Kabhi Alvida Naa Kehna (2006).
+Some later films that followed this trend include Pardes (1997), Dil Chahta Hai (2001), Kabhi Khushi Kabhie Gham (2001), Kal Ho Naa Ho (2003), Hum Tum (2004), Salaam Namaste (2005), and Kabhi Alvida Naa Kehna (2006).
 Dilwale Dulhania Le Jayenge became the first Hindi film blockbuster to feature NRIs as main characters.
 It helped to establish the diaspora market as a vital source of revenue for the industry; that market was seen as a safer financial investment than the desi market.

 Several later films have paid homage to Dilwale Dulhania Le Jayenge.
 The Karan Johar-produced Humpty Sharma Ki Dulhania (2014) was directly inspired by it.
-The films Jab We Met (2007), Bodyguard (2011), Chalo Dilli (2011), Yeh Jawaani Hai Deewani (2013) and Chennai Express (2013) include scenes similar to the climactic train sequence, wherein a woman is running to catch a moving train and is helped aboard by a man with his outstretched arm.
+The films Bangaram (2006), Jab We Met (2007), Bodyguard (2011), Chalo Dilli (2011), Yeh Jawaani Hai Deewani (2013) and Chennai Express (2013) include scenes similar to the climactic train sequence, wherein a woman is running to catch a moving train and is helped aboard by a man with his outstretched arm.
 The British film Slumdog Millionaire (2008) contained a similar train scene, and its final dance sequence was partially shot at the same railway station as the Dilwale Dulhania Le Jayenge finale.
+The independent film A Nice Indian Boy is influenced by DDLJ, featuring multiple references and direct clips from the Bollywood classic.

 In October 2021, Aditya announced that he would be directing a Broadway musical entitled Come Fall In Love – The DDLJ Musical, based on the film.
 It will debut in the Broadway season of 2022–2023.